Best 5-year ARM for July charges 2.125%

 - 2 percentage points each year after that.

-- A total of more than 5 percentage points over the life of the loan.
+- A total of 6 percentage points over the life of the loan.

-But either way, in case you can't sell or refinance, it's important to make sure you can still afford the monthly payments if you’re stuck with this loan for more than five years.
-At 7.563%, you're monthly principal and interest payments for this loan would jump up to $704 per month for every $100,000 borrowed.
+But it's important to make sure you can still afford the monthly payments if you’re stuck with this loan for more than five years.

-And don't forget to factor insurance, property taxes and association fees into the payment, which can really bump up your monthly check to the bank.
+And don't forget to factor insurance, property taxes and association fees into the payment, which can really bump up your monthly housing cost.

-- A credit score of 740 or higher.
+- Have a credit score of 740 or better.

-- A down payment of at least 25% if you're purchasing.
+- Make a down payment of at least 20% if you're buying.

-- At least 25% equity in your home if you're refinancing.
+- Hold 20% or more of the equity in your home if you're refinancing.

-You don't want to drain your savings and take on mortgage payments that you are struggling to make every month.
+Keep in mind that you don't want to drain your savings and take on mortgage payments that you'll struggle to make every month.
 Here's how to find the price range that's right for you.